HiSET Science Study Guide: Essential Scientific Skills

 Synthesizing Information

 HiSET science questions may require you to synthesize information from multiple sources, such as two or more charts or a combination of text and visual stimuli.
-Answering these questions correctly involves the following process:
+Answering these questions correctly involves a two-step process:

-2. Focus on what the text states directly.
+- Focus on what the text states directly

-Synthesis also relates to other scientific skills this section covers, primarily drawing conclusions.
+Synthesis also relates to other scientific skills this section covers, such as drawing conclusions.
 Don’t forget that the HiSET science test, at its heart, is a reading comprehension test that assesses your analytical skills rather than content knowledge.

 When you hear “credible sources,” you may think of what you learned in your high school English or social studies classes.
 Scientists also follow these same rules.

 Credible sources are those whose conclusions are based on facts rather than opinions.
+These facts are from experts or experimental data – particularly from a well-designed experiment and has been peer-reviewed.
 This means that they offer an objective point of view.

 Applying Scientific Information